 The OAuth 2.0 authorization framework enables applications to obtain limited access to an HTTP service, usually on behalf of a resource owner.
 OAuth 2.0 is used for many popular application APIs such as GitHub, Facebook, Google, Dropbox, and many more.

 NTLM is the authentication protocol used on networks that include systems running the Windows operating system and on stand-alone systems.
-More information can be found by visiting the Microsoft Documentation.
+Learn more by visiting the Microsoft NTLM Documentation.

 AWS IAM v4

 AWS IAM v4 is the mechanism used to authenticate with the AWS API.
-More information can be found in the AWS Docs.
+Read more in the AWS Docs Signature Version 4 documentation.

-The .netrc file contains login and initialization information used by the auto-login process.
-More information can be found here.
+.netrc file contains login and initialization information used by the auto-login process.
+Learn more via the GNU documentation.